gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ```

 Now this command should work, but I have not been able to get it.
 If I register the same files via the web console.
 Then it loads and registers fine.
 I will keep investigating but for the time being we have the CA on both Azure and AWS.

+So now we can register the devices on AWS without needing to generated a local certificate.
+Just create the device with the device id as the name.
+This will be covered [IoT Device Registration](./DeviceCloudRegistration.md) article.

 #### Steps To Register CA via Portal